Australia’s migration settings continue to evolve, with updates to the review of student visa refusals by the Administrative Review Tribunal (ART).

 What this means for refused student visa applicants

-Previously, applicants often had the opportunity to attend a hearing, explain their circumstances verbally, and clarify any misunderstandings.
-With decisions now potentially being made “on the papers”, this opportunity may no longer be available.
+Previously, applicants always had the opportunity to attend a hearing, explain their circumstances verbally, and clarify any misunderstandings.
+With decisions now potentially being made “on the papers”, this opportunity will no longer be available.

 This means:

-If key details are missing or unclear, you may not have another chance to clarify them during the review process.
+If key details are missing or unclear when a Member is making a decsion, you will not have another chance to clarify them.

 As a result, refused student visa applicants should focus on preparing thorough, well-structured submissions from the start, ensuring the Tribunal has all the relevant information needed to make a decision.

-With student visa appeals potentially being decided on the papers, preparing a strong submission from the start is more important than ever.
+With student visa appeals now being decided on the papers in almost all cases, preparing a strong submission from the start is crucial.
 Superior Migration Consultancy can assist by ensuring your review application is clear, complete, and strategically structured.

 We can help by:

-• Ensuring all information is provided upfront to reduce risk
+- Ensuring all information is provided on time